 - Intended for profit, even if profit is not actually obtained, or

 - Of a nature generally performed for profit or pay.

 The SSA will review your condition, skills, work history, education and age when determining whether you are able to obtain SGA.
 A Social Security disability attorney near Minden can review this information with you.

 Contact a Social Security Disability Attorney Near Minden

-A skilled Social Security disability attorney near Minden can help you gather the necessary information and documents SSA requires.
+A skilled Minden Social Security disability attorney can help you gather the necessary information and documents SSA requires.
 This may increase your chances of successful application or appeal.
 You pay nothing until you receive approval for benefits, paid out of the retroactive lump sum calculated from when your application was pending.
 Contact Phillip M. Hendry Law at 318-524-8469 today.